Serdar-b/IV1201-Project/README.md

 ## Live Demo

-Experience the Recruitment Application firsthand by visiting our live deployment [here](https://iv1201-project-1.onrender.com/).
+Experience the Recruitment Application directly by visiting our live deployment [here](https://iv1201-project-1.onrender.com/).
 Explore the features and functionalities as both a candidate and a recruiter.

 ## Built With